 Our plan keeps track of the costs of your prescription drugs and the payments you have made when you get your prescriptions filled or refilled at the pharmacy.
-This way, we can tell you when you have moved from one drug payment stage to the next.
+This way, we can tell you if you have moved to the Catastrophic Coverage Stage.
 In particular, there are two types of costs we keep track of: